Thursday, December 29, 2011

 I’m just going to go ahead and suck any suspense out of my reviews right now and let you know that “Return to New York” is a straight-A storyline.
 Every issue is practically perfect and I never, ever tire of reading them.
 This was a hugely important story in the narrative of the TMNT series, being the culmination of everything the Mirage guys had been building toward for nearly two years.
 It is epic, it is awesome and it must be read.

 That being said, this first installment is probably my “least” favorite of the three issues, but that’s not really an admonishment since I still think it is superb.
-TMNT #19 is built off the entire “Exile to Northampton” arc that had been running for about two years (only one year, though, in story-time) and makes you appreciate that narrative break even more.
+TMNT #19 is built off the entire “Exile to Northampton” arc that had been running for about two years and makes you appreciate that narrative break even more.
 The Northampton era was nothing but a series of meaningless one-off adventures that, while perfectly interesting stories in their own right, amounted to nothing more than the Turtles spinning their wheels and accomplishing nothing.
-So when Raph finally cracks at the beginning of this issue and lambastes Leo and his brothers for taking it easy for a whole year, doing positively nothing, you connect with him instantaneously because you feel just the way he does.
+So when Raph finally cracks at the beginning of this issue and lambastes Leo and his brothers for taking it easy for so long, doing positively nothing, you connect with him instantaneously because you feel just the way he does.

 I suppose if there’s any problem with that sequence, it could be that Raph was never shown being anxious to go home at any point in the Northampton stories; he's shown engaging in all the wacky adventures with same enthusiasm as his brothers.
 So while the story pacing worked out perfectly, one could say that the character pacing could have used a better build-up.